-Coursework includes and builds upon the domains of healthcare, nursing practice, and the holistic individual.
+Coursework includes and builds upon the domains of individual, nursing, and healthcare.
 Content emphasizes the nurse as a member of the interdisciplinary team providing safe, individualized care while employing evidence-based practice, quality improvement, and informatics.

 Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.